 2. Eyelash Viper

-A member of the Viperidae family, the eyelash viper is truly a stunner.
+A member of the Viperidae family, the eyelash viper is truly a stunner and falls in the category of “cute snakes.”
 These slender snakes come in an endless number of colors and patterns, including gray, yellow, tan, red, green, and brown.
 Their bodies can be diamond patterned or striped, and the unique colors only continue through these patterns.
 However, the most striking physical trait of these snakes has to be their eyelashes.

 These eyelashes aren’t quite eyelashes at all- they are scales along the head of these vipers.
 They don’t appear to serve a purpose, and the eyelashes are more present on certain breeds over others.
 No matter what, these snakes have a snubbed nose and unique eyelashes.
 When paired with unique colors and patterns, the eyelash viper is honestly pretty adorable (if you avoid its venomous bite!).